 Creating an Apache Kafka® cluster

-A Managed Service for Apache Kafka® cluster is one or more broker hosts where topics and their partitions are located.
+A Managed Service for Apache Kafka® cluster consists of one or more broker hosts that hold topics and their partitions.
 Producers and consumers can work with these topics by connecting to Managed Service for Apache Kafka® cluster hosts.

 Note

-Differences in cluster configuration with ZooKeeper and Apache Kafka® Raft protocol
+Differences in configurations of clusters with ZooKeeper and clusters that use the Apache Kafka® Raft protocol

 Different Apache Kafka® versions use different tools to store cluster metadata, state, and configuration: